joshuackeller/chatter-backend/README.md

-Java Spring backend for a chat app.
+Spring backend for a chat app.

 - Kafka for managing new messages
 - Cassandra for storing messages